electric-eloquence/fp-sass/README.md

 There is also a 'sass:no-comments' task, which will output CSS without line comments.
 You probably want this to process CSS destined for production.

+Create a `source/_styles/src/sass` directory and put all Sass code there.